CodingHusk3y/CloudChat/README.md

 Note: Render free-tier services may cold start after inactivity, so the first request can take a short time before the app fully loads.

-Replace the URL above with your actual deployed website link.

 ## Deployment Overview

 This project is deployed as a containerized Node.js application with horizontal scaling and load balancing.